Facts and Figures

 - The Transportation Security Administration (TSA) occupies office space at the historic Old Terminal Building and at the security-screening checkpoint.

 - The National Weather Service and the U.S. Postal Service Express Mail Facility are also located on the airport.
-The office for Customs and Border Protection (CBP), which is responsible for processing international flights and international cargo, is also located at ABQ.

 - ABQ’s elevation is 5,355 feet.
 Its latitude and longitude are 35 degrees, 02 minutes North and 106 degrees, 37 minutes West.